AlgoMaster Logo

 Intuition

-The most straightforward approach: for every position in the array, check how long the streak of consecutive 1's starting at that position is.
-Then take the maximum across all starting positions.
+For every position in the array, count how long the run of consecutive 1's starting at that position is.
+The answer is the maximum of those counts across all starting positions.
+Pick a starting index, count how many 1's follow in a row, record that length, move to the next starting index, and repeat.

 Algorithm